Desiree Tims: Career

+Ohio House of Representatives

 2020 congressional campaign

 Tims announced her campaign for the U.S. House of Representatives in Ohio's 10th congressional district on August 14, 2019, against incumbent Republican Mike Turner.
 From April to June, she outraised Turner by approximately $300,000 in campaign donations.
 Tims was added to the DCCC's Red to Blue program, indicating national attention and a potentially competitive race.
 Turner accused her of campaign finance violations after she missed two deadlines for filing financial disclosure reports and for taking a salary from the Ohio Democratic Party while running, which she disputed.
 She received 41.6% of the vote and was defeated by Turner.